shivansh/shivansh.github.io/_posts/2021-11-23-go-function-reordering.md

-One of the nice things about Go is that it allows a function call expression to precede the corresponding function declaration, unlike for e.g. C. An implication of this property is that the function declarations in a program can be arranged in such a way that one reads a program in a top down manner.
+One of the nice things about Go is that it allows a function call expression to precede the corresponding function declaration, unlike for e.g. C. An implication of this property is that the function declarations in a program can be arranged in such a way that one reads it in a top down manner.

 Consider the following program -